angel-mora/web-static-lephucr/content/chatgpt_history/use-pry-ls-for-debugging.md

 tags: []
 created: '2025-07-19'
 updated: '2025-07-19'
-summary:
+summary: "\U0001F64B **You:**  Can I use pry ls to see instances of different classes in rspec or rails console debugging?"
 draft: false
 ---

 # Use Pry ls for Debugging

-## ✅ TODOs

-## 📌 Summary
-Can I use pry ls to see instances of different classes in rspec or rails console debugging?

 ## 🧠 Full Chat

+🙋 **You:**

 Can I use pry ls to see instances of different classes in rspec or rails console debugging?

+---

+🤖 **Assistant:**

 Yes, you can use `pry` along with the `ls` command to see instances of different classes while debugging in RSpec or the Rails console. `Pry` is a powerful interactive shell for Ruby and offers advanced features for introspection and debugging.
 Here's how you can use it: